GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### First learn computer science and all the theory.
-Next develop a programming style.
-Then forget all that and just hack.
+> ### Computer programs are the most intricate, delicately balanced and finely interwoven of all the products of human industry to date.
 >
-> ~ *George Carrette*
+> ~ *James Gleick*

 ---
 ## 🏎 Quick Facts